impacthubauckland/www/content/programmes/poipoia-te-kākano/index.md

 ### What makes Poipoia te kākano special?

-At Poipoia te kākano, we do not host workshops where you sit down, listen and leave.
+The Poipoia te kākano programme, does not host workshops where you sit down, listen and leave.
 We focus on action!
 Our expert-led workshops are designed to be interactive and practical, so that you have something to work on after every session.
 You will have key deliverables to work towards and you will pitch your business idea to an audience at the end of the programme.

-Furthermore, we bring in entrepreneurs from the impact sector to both lead workshops and share their personal stories and advice.
+We bring in entrepreneurs from the impact sector to both lead workshops and share their personal stories and advice.
 There is also the opportunity to network and potentially join inspiring impact enterprises at the end of the programme as a volunteer or team member.

-Alongside group activities like the high quality capacity building workshops, you will also receive 1-2-1 business coaching and mindset coaching from our team, so that you get the individual support you need to flourish and succeed.
+Alongside group activities like the high quality capacity building workshops, you will also receive 1-2-1 business and mindset coaching from our team, so that you get the individual support you need to flourish and succeed.

 ### How can you apply?